 Sec.
 48.002(c) of the Human Resources Code gives APS authority to further define abuse, neglect, and exploitation for purposes of conducting an investigation.
 These definitions can be found in 40 Texas Administrative Code §705.

-The caseworker completes a comprehensive assessment of the alleged victim's situation.
-The purpose of the assessment is to determine the alleged victim's eligibility, situation and needs.
-The assessment process also enables the caseworker to identify and address root causes of abuse, neglect, or financial exploitation.
+The specialist completes a comprehensive assessment of the alleged victim's situation.
+The purpose of the assessment is to determine the alleged victim's eligibility, current situation and needs.
+The assessment process enables the APS staff to identify immediate danger factors and implement services to address the abuse, neglect, or financial exploitation.

-When reports are validated on cases in the community and protective services are appropriate, APS caseworkers provide or arrange for services to alleviate or prevent further maltreatment.
-Services may be provided directly by caseworkers, through arrangements with other community resources or purchased by APS on a short-term, emergency basis.
+When reports are validated on cases in the community and protective services are appropriate, APS specialists provide or arrange for services to alleviate or prevent further maltreatment.
+Services may be provided directly by specialists, through arrangements with other community resources or purchased by APS on a short-term, emergency basis.

 Types of services provided include, but are not limited to, the following: